skytap/well-architected-framework/cost/README.md

 **Keep within the cost constraints**

 Every design choice has cost implications.
-Before choosing an architectural pattern, Skytap service, or a price model for the service, consider the budget constraints set by the company.
+Before choosing an architectural pattern, {{site.Brand}} service, or a price model for the service, consider the budget constraints set by the company.
 As part of design, identify acceptable boundaries on scale, redundancy, and performance against cost.
 After estimating the initial cost, set budgets and alerts at different scopes to measure the cost.
 One of the cost drivers can be unrestricted resources.
 These resources typically need to scale and consume more cost to meet demand.

 **Aim for scalable costs**